jrdnfike/GUM_Dispenser/README.md

 # GUM_Dispenser

-Generates NOMNOML output from Python source directories.
+A helpful tool that generates NOMNOML (nomnoml.com) output so you have a visual of your Python source code!

+Thanks so much to Daniel Kallin for creating such an amazing website!
+You can learn more about his project from his Github: https://github.com/skanaar